blrk/learn-devops.io/README.md

 Welcome to DevOps Zero to hero tutorials

-This tutorails helps you to understand the DevOps concepts from the groudup.
+This tutorails helps you to understand the DevOps concepts from the groundup.